statguy/Parallel-R-SSH/README.md

 The pool can be configured to hold extra nodes for later use.
 * Number of nodes in the pool can be limited.
 * Nodes can be filtered by maximum allowed load and a blacklist of hosts.
+* Output (stdout, stderr) is redirected to log files in remote nodes.

 Usage
 -----